 Sometimes, long-term injuries and illnesses can prevent workers from working in any capacity, at any job.
 When that happens, a worker is eligible to make a claim for benefits under a long-term disability insurance policy that he or she may have.
 If the insurance company accepts the worker’s claim for disability benefits, then it will pay the worker a portion of the wages or salary which he or she earned prior to the onset of the disability.
 The amount of those benefits varies, however, on a case-by-case basis.

-The Texas long-term disability benefits lawyers at the Law Offices of J. Price McNamara will be able to determine if you are eligible to make a claim for long-term disability benefits.
+The Texas long-term disability benefits lawyers at J. Price McNamara ERISA Insurance Claim Attorney will be able to determine if you are eligible to make a claim for long-term disability benefits.
 If so, our legal team can assist you in the claims-filing process and will help you pursue the maximum amount of disability benefits to which you are entitled.

 Anticipated Amount of Your Long-Term Disability Benefits